one-touch-provisioning/otp-gitops/README.md

-# One Touch Provisioning across Multi-Cloud
+# One Touch Provisioning across the Multi-Cloud

 ## Elevator Pitch

 This method/pattern is our opinionated implementation of the GitOps principles, using the latest and greatest tooling available, to enable the hitting of one big red button (figuratively) to start provisioning a platform that provides Cluster and Virtual Machine Provisioning capabilities, Governance and policy management, observability of Clusters and workloads and finally deployment of applications, such as IBM Cloud Paks, all within a single command*.

+The pattern leans very heavily on technologies such as Red Hat Advanced Cluster Management (RHACM) and OpenShift GitOps (ArgoCD), enabling a process upon which OpenShift clusters, their applications, governance and policies are defined in Git repositories and by leveraging RHACM as a function of OpenShift GitOps, enables the seamless end to end provisioning of those environments.

 - Codified, Repeatable and Auditable.

 ![OTP](doc/images/ztp.png)
 *Disclaimer, may actually be more than just one command to type. 😉

 The method/pattern is not intended to be used straight into Production, and a lot of assumptions have been made when putting this together.
-It's main intention is to show the `Art of the Possible`, but it can be used as base to roll your own.
+It's main intention is to show the `Art of the Possible`, but it can be used as a base to roll your own.

 Whilst all efforts have been made to provide a complete `One Touch Provisioning` method/pattern, it may not suit every environment and your mileage may vary.